L1 Visa Guide: Everything You Need to Know About the L1 Visa

 - Exercise wide latitude in discretionary decision-making;

-- And, receive only general supervision or direction from higher level executives, he board of directors, or stockholders of the organization. subdivision, function, or component of the organization.
+- And, receive only general supervision or direction from higher level executives, the board of directors, or stockholders of the organization.
 [Code of Federal Regulations Section 214.2(l)]

 Specialized Knowledge